radius-project/docs/docs/content/author-apps/recipes/_index.md

 ## Further Reading

 - For a reference to all Recipe related CLI commands, please visit [**rad recipe**]({{< ref rad_recipe >}}).
-- To learn more about how to create your own custom Recipe visit the administrative Recipe guide.